Manley12/Articles/Httpcodecheatsheetwhatyouneedtoknowabouthttprequestsandresponses.md

   </tr>
   <tr>
     <td>409 Conflict</td>
-    <td>This code indicates that the request could not be processed becuase of conflict in the current state of the resource.</td>
+    <td>This code indicates that the request could not be processed because of conflict in the current state of the resource.</td>
   </tr>
   <tr>
     <td>410 Gone</td>